aaronang/rusty_jenkins/README.md

 `artifactDaysToKeepStr`: Artifacts are only kept up to this days.<br>
 `artifactNumToKeepStr`: Only this number of builds have their artifacts kept.

-The parameter names may seem obvious but can be tricky.
+The parameter names and documentation may seem obvious but can be tricky.
 For example, when `numToKeepStr` is set to 10, every branch and pull request allows 10 builds to persist.
-Therefore, given a repository has three branches:
+Therefore, given a repository with three branches:
 ```bash
 $ git branch
 * master